Andyccs/cifar10/README.md

 brew install p7zip
 ```

-After downloading 7zip, you can extract the `.7z` files to `testdata` folder and `traindata` folder.
+After downloading 7zip, you should extract the `.7z` files to `testdata` folder and `traindata` folder.
+Similary, these folders will not be checked in.
 The extraction should take around 5 to 10 minutes.
 You should be able to extract these folders easily in Windows (I suppose).
 You can use the following command if you're using MAC OS X or Linux:

 ```Shell
 7z e -y -otraindata dataset/train.7z